 A lot of people are familiar with aviator Amelia Earhart and Americans revere her as one of the pioneers in aviation.
 However, they were unsung individuals in American history and in this case pilots that have been neglected to be taught and discussed to Americans.
 During a time when segreation and discrimation was legal and the norm it was easier and more acceptable for white America to see a white woman achieving successful endeavors compared to a black woman who accomplished just as much as her (Earhart) and her white counterparts.

 Coleman set her sights on France to reach her dreams and while staying there she learned French.
-In 1920, she crossed the ocean with all her savings and the financial support of Robert Abbott, founder of the Chicago Defender, one of the first African American.
+In 1920, she crossed the ocean with all her savings and the financial support of Robert Abbott, founder of the Chicago Defender, one of the first African American newspapers in the .
 For the next seven months, she learned to fly and in June of 1921, the Federation of Aeronautique Internationale awarded her an international pilot’s license.
 When she returned to the United States she was widely celebrated to the point where reporters were rushing to greet and get stories of her adventures.

 Over the next five years, Coleman performed at numerous airshows.
 She performed heart thrilling stunts, encouraging other African Americans to pursue flying and refusing to perform where black people were not admitted.
 When she tragically died in a plane accident in 1926, a famous writer and equal rights advocate Ida B. Wells presided over her funeral.
 An editorial in the Dallas Express stated, “There is reason to believe that the general public did not completely sense the size of her contribution to the achievements of the race as such”.